Lee Bethel is an artist working with paper.

-For Lee Bethel, elegant constraints are the foundation of her workings, manipulating the fold, the grid and the seed.
+For Lee Bethel, elegant constraints are the foundation of her workings, manipulating the fold and the grid.
 In her hands, the paper fold reveals its capacity for resilience and malleability.
 It is both a tangible folding of paper and a metaphorical folding of time and memory.

 The repetition that Bethel employs is a contemplation on process work and time.
 The emergence of the grid in her early work was an act of memorium, linking with the handkerchiefs her mother would fold and prepare for her father.
 It has since become a formal classification system, its framework used to highlight repetitive and subtle differences in nature.
-The grid presentation allows for intricate readings of these natural forms.
+The grid presentation allows for intricate readings of natural forms.
 And if we expand the concept of the grid to a broader scale, it is also used to bring an ordering system to the landscape.
-Lee Bethel noted this on her residency at Hill End – an imposed order, the street network, had been overlaid on an unruly surface.
-The surface washes introduced on her new works evokes this fluid landscape that has been subdivided and cut through with an ordering grid.

 -Melody Willis